Izzat-Kawadri/FireGuard/README.md

 12. [Credits](#credits)

 ---
+## 1. Summary <a name="summary"></a>

+**Fireguard** demonstrates the power of integrating IoT and WSN technologies in forest fire detection.
+With sensor nodes actively monitoring environmental conditions and alerting authorities, the system helps reduce fire damage by providing timely and actionable data.
+The project highlights the application of our skills in IoT, software development, and hardware design, offering a scalable solution to an increasingly relevant global issue

+---

-## 1. Introduction <a name="introduction"></a>
+## 2. Introduction <a name="introduction"></a>
 Forest fires have been increasingly devastating over the last few years, destroying thousands of hectares of forest land.
 In particular, our homeland Syria has faced significant damage from these fires.
 Early detection and prompt action are essential to minimize the destruction and protect both human lives and natural resources.

 ---

-## 2. The Problem <a name="the-problem"></a>
+## 3. The Problem and Its Impact <a name="the-problem-and-its-impact"></a>
 The rapid spread of forest fires, combined with delayed detection, often results in large-scale damage.
-Traditional methods for detecting and reporting fires are slow and inefficient, which leads to delays in mobilizing firefighters and other emergency services.
-There is an urgent need for a solution that detects forest fires in real time and alerts the relevant authorities immediately, allowing them to respond faster.
+Traditional methods for detecting and reporting fires are slow and inefficient, leading to delays in mobilizing firefighters and other emergency services.

----

-## 3. Result of the Problem <a name="result-of-the-problem"></a>
+### Impact of the Problem

 Over the past years, there has been a sharp increase in the number of fires globally and specifically in Syria.
 Here are some real data:

 - **Year 2020**: Over **500** fires were reported in forests across Syria, with **80,000 hectares** burned.
 - **Year 2021**: Fires increased by **25%**, further damaging vast areas.
 - **Year 2022**: **10% more** fires, causing irreversible environmental harm.

-These numbers highlight the pressing need for a better detection and response system.
+These statistics underscore the urgency for a solution that can detect fires early and allow for quicker response.

 ---